Jackie French

+Early life

+French was born Jacqueline Anne Ffrench in Sydney in 1953 and grew up in Brisbane.
+She attended Brisbane State High School.
+Her parents divorced in 1967, and when her mother changed her surname from Ffrench to French, Jackie also did so.

 Career

 French began writing Rain Stones, her first book for children, when she was 30 years old, living in a shed and in need of money to register her car.

 French's books include both fictional, factional and non-fictional accounts of Australian history including Nanberry: Black Brother White, Tom Appleby, A Day to Remember, A Waltz for Matilda, The Girl from Snowy River, The Road to Gundagai, The Night They Stormed Eureka and Flood and Fire and Let the Land Speak: A history of Australia - how the land created our nation.
 Her most recent works include To Love a Sunburnt Country and The Beach they called Gallipoli, Fire, and The Hairy-Nosed Wombats Find a New Home.
 French's royalties for that book are donated towards wombat preservation and research.